Therapy for relationships

 A crisis in a marriage or other relationship is one of the most common reasons people seek therapy.
 You may feel angry, alone and afraid, worried about the breakdown of your relationship.
-You want to stop the cycle of dissatisfaction, blame, fighting or distancing but don’t know how.
+All you want is to be loved, and yet you're stuck in a cycle of resentment, blame, fighting or distancing.

 Sometimes relationship problems bring you to therapy but individual therapy is the best approach.
 What are some reasons?

-- Your marriage is in trouble but your spouse/partner won’t consider counseling.
+- Your relationship is in trouble but your spouse/partner won’t consider counseling.

 - You feel dominated or unsafe with your spouse/partner, especially when you try to discuss sensitive issues.

-- You are in relationship with an alcoholic, drug abuser or other addict.
+- You are in relationship with an alcoholic, drug abuser or someone who is violent.

 Therapy works best with the family member who is most willing to change – and that may be you.
 In relationship therapy you learn the following:

-- How to change your part in ingrained patterns of conflict
+- Change your part in ingrained patterns of conflict;

-- How to handle emotions without engaging in hurtful behavior
+- Manage emotions without engaging in hurtful behavior;

-- Beginning to forgive your partner (and yourself) for old wounds
+- Begin to forgive your partner (and yourself) for old wounds.